alexCCTcollege/alexCCTcollege/README.md

 🏠 I did some sentiment analysis (TextBlob) and time serie forcasting (XGBoost) on Ireland housing, I also got a chance to explore a bit with interactive dashboards using plotly.

-🎶 this was my final papaer at NCI during my Diploma in Data analytics https://github.com/alexCCTcollege/Music-classification \n
+🎶 this was my final papaer at NCI during my Diploma in Data analytics https://github.com/alexCCTcollege/Music-classification
-🎶 I used multiple classification models (SVM, KNN, Random Forest, Naive Bayes) for classifying genre of a song.
+\n🎶 I used multiple classification models (SVM, KNN, Random Forest, Naive Bayes) for classifying genre of a song.

 👔 here https://github.com/alexCCTcollege/Churn-prediction-classification